isabella232/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-content-playback-options-android2/android-3x-secure-delivery.md

 # Secure Delivery over HTTPS {#secure-delivery-https}

-Adobe Primetime TVSDK provides an option to enable all the calls originating from TVSDK to be requested over HTTPS, which include
+Adobe Primetime TVSDK provides support for HTTPS delivery for all the calls originating from TVSDK, which include

 * Auditude Ad Server Calls
 * CRS requests
-* DRM licence calls
+* DRM license calls
 * Video Analytics Pings
 * Billing Pings

-In order to use this feature, ensure that the servers configured for serving the above requests should support HTTPS.
+In order to use this feature, ensure that the servers configured for serving the above requests support HTTPS.

-This feature is not enabled by default.
+This new behavior is not enabled by default.
 Use the following to enable secure delivery before call to `MediaPlayer.replaceCurrentResource()`

 ```java
 MediaPlayerItemConfig config = new MediaPlayerItemConfig(context);